Table of Contents

 Hibiscus extract rarely causes allergic reactions and suits all skin types so is better than Botox which simply paralyses wrinkle-causing muscles.

-We use hibiscus extract in our moisturiser Proposal in Paris
+I decided to use hibiscus extract in my face cream, Proposal in Paris.

 Hibiscus antioxidants and AHA